 - Cabinet (through an Order in Council) can now grant one-time, short-term exemptions for non-profits from Government of Alberta regulations intended for business, where an exemption does not already exist

-- the Minister of Culture and Status of Women is now required to report annually to Cabinet on exemption applications that cannot be addressed through existing processes or legislation
+- the Minister of Culture is now required to report annually to Cabinet on exemption applications that cannot be addressed through existing processes or legislation

 - individual volunteers are now protected from liability claims, if certain conditions are met, through ‘volunteer liability protections’ (see Definitions section)